VicidominiLab/VicidominiLab.github.io/_pages/about.md

 <h2>Last News</h2>
 <body align="justify">
-Welocome to [Dr. Mattia Donato](https://vicidominilab.github.io/team/MD/) in our group.
-Our strength in FPGA-based controlling and DAQ system is improving.
+Wellcome to [Dr. Mattia Donato](https://vicidominilab.github.io/team/MD/) in our group.
+Our strength in FPGA-based controlling and DAQ systems is improving.

 <h2>The Laboratory</h2>
 <body align="justify">